 - Enrolling in driving courses to offset demerit points or insurance rate hikes

-Even though it may be tempting to just pay the ticket and get it over with, it’s nearly always best to work with a New Jersey traffic ticket attorney.
+Even though it may be tempting to just pay the ticket and get it over with, it’s nearly always best to work with a New Jersey traffic ticket defense lawyer.
 Our law firm can fight to reduce your traffic violation charges or even get your traffic ticket dismissed, often for the same price or less than you would otherwise pay in fines, and with none of the other penalties attached.